Ali Akbar Sadeghi: Style

 His style is a kind of Iranian surrealism, based on Iranian forms and compositions of traditional paintings, the use of Iranian iconography, and the use of Persian cultural motifs, signs and myths, full of movement and action, in prominent and genuine oil colors, in large frames, very personal, reminiscent of epic traditional Persian paintings and illustrations, with a conspicuous mythical style.
 He initiated a special style in Persian painting, influenced by Coffee House painting, iconography, and traditional Iranian portrait painting, following the Qajar tradition – a mixture of surrealism influenced by the art of stained glass.

-The spectacular style and striking use of color in paintings and sculptures of Ali Akbar Sadeghi behold the richness of iconography in Qajar era paintings, particularly a school of painting that has become known as the Qahveh Khaneh (Coffee house paintings).
+The style and striking use of color in paintings and sculptures of Ali Akbar Sadeghi behold the richness of iconography in Qajar era paintings, particularly a school of painting that has become known as the Qahveh Khaneh (Coffee house paintings).
 The meticulous detailing, intricate scenes and the subject matter, often heroes in full armor, follow the traditions of Miniature painting.
 At close inspection, many artists’ works are, in one way or another, self-portraits.
 The storyteller, the sleepwalker, seems unable to invent without identifying with the characters of his imagination.
-Here is a marvelous world where the heroes of artists do not appear to be fighting the world's evils; they are either frozen in time or seem to be engaged in their internal conflict.
+Here is a world where the heroes of artists do not appear to be fighting the world's evils; they are either frozen in time or seem to be engaged in their internal conflict.
 From the “Hanged Coat” to the depiction of the old hero with an aid band on his face to the “Torture Armchair”, there is a strong sense of defeat but evil doesn't seem to have prevailed.
 The artist appears content with the wisdom that age and years of turmoil have brought him.
-The Emotional power of these self-portraits and their poetic reality overwhelms the viewer and invokes feelings of sympathy from conflict within every human being.
-The surreal world of Ali Akbar Sadeghi is governed by the strength of dreams, a world of his own.
-He successfully transfers his emotions and turmoil but also creates scenes and objects that are complete and precise.
-A perfect balance.
+These self-portraits and their poetic reality can evoke feelings of empathy from the viewer and reflect internal conflict.
+The surreal world of Ali Akbar Sadeghi is governed by the strength of dreams and is a world of his own making.
+He expresses his emotional turmoil within scenes and objects which are complete and precise.
 And when he is not busy pushing nails into his heroes' faces, he is ready to play chess.
 The game of nobility commands tact, maturity, and dignity.